matomo-org/developer-documentation/docs/generated/master/Piwik/API/Request.md

 <a name="getRawSegmentFromRequest" id="getRawSegmentFromRequest"></a>
 ### `getRawSegmentFromRequest()`

-Returns the unmodified segment from the original request.
+Returns the segment query parameter from the original request, without modifications.

 #### Signature